ITISFoundation/osparc-manual/docs/welcome/ISAN.md

 ### Provided Studies and Tutorials

-The [SPARC Portal](http://dev-sparc-portal.sparc.science/) allows you to directly jump into one of the following studies and tutorial examples via the appropriate links:
+The [SPARC Portal](http://dev-sparc-portal.sparc.science/) allows you to directly jump into one of the following Studies and tutorial examples via the appropriate links:

 * [Cardiac Tissue Models](/docs/tutorials/uc_davies.md)
 * [2D Visualization](/docs/tutorials/2d_plot.md)